Fast Bayesian Functional Principal Components Analysis: Introduction

+There are several Bayesian FPCA implementations that model jointly the FPCs and their scores.
+An early fully-Bayesian FPCA was developed by \cite{goldsmith_generalized_2015}, who modeled both the fixed and random effects functions using unconstrained splines and applied post-processing to obtain orthonormal FPC samples. \cite{jauch_monte_2021} directly sampled the FPC matrix using a parameter expansion scheme based on polar decomposition. \cite{suarez_bayesian_2017} proposed an empirical Bayes approach based on spline expansion which models the coefficient covariance structure.
+A recent approach used variational inference based on message passing \citep{nolan_bayesian_2023}. \cite{boland_central_2023} implemented Bayesian FPCA using latent factor methods, also providing useful visualization tools for posterior FPC uncertainty.
+In the context of sparse functional data, \cite{ye_functional_2024} projected the FPCs onto an orthonormal spline basis and used Gibbs sampling approach of \cite{hoff_simulation_2009} to sample the spline weights such that FPC orthonormality was preserved.
+Recently \cite{zhang_robust_2025} proposed a robust implementation based on sequential Monte Carlo designed to handle outliers and sparse observations.

+In this paper, we introduce Fast Bayesian FPCA, or FAST for short, which fuses ideas introduced \cite{ye_functional_2024} and \cite{jauch_monte_2021} and expands them to create a self-contained methodology that is computationally stable, scalable, and extensible to a variety of other data structures and models.
+FAST leverages orthogonal spline expansion to reduce the dimension of sampled FPC parameters to the corresponding weights, which are then efficiently sampled using a parameter expansion scheme based on polar decomposition.
+The dimensionality reduction of the posterior space by spline expansion combined with stabilizing order constraints of FPCA ensures that the approach has excellent convergence and mixing properties while being computationally efficient.
+All core components of FAST are easy to implement in Bayesian software such as {\ttfamily STAN} \citep{carpenter_stan_2017} and can be extended to include covariates, multilevel, sparse, and multivariate data.

-This research is motivated by a study goal of the Dietary Approaches to Stop Hypertension for Diabetes Continuous Glucose Monitoring (DASH4D CGM) clinical trial.
-DASH4D CGM was a crossover feeding trial which collected meal timing data for a subset of $65$ participants, producing a total of $768$ meals divided among $4$ diets.
-For the purposes of distributing meals and collecting biomarker data, participants visited the study site and ate meals there 3 times per week.
-Study staff recorded the start times for these meals when possible.
-We evaluated mealtime (pre- and postprandial) responses using CGM data collected during the observed mealtimes.
-It is crucial to characterize these responses, as postprandial glucose is an important marker of metabolic insulin responsiveness known to be associated with adverse cardiovascular outcomes \citep{garber_postprandial_2012,hershon_importance_2019}.
+This research is motivated by the Dietary Approaches to Stop Hypertension for Diabetes Continuous Glucose Monitoring (DASH4D CGM) clinical trial.
+DASH4D CGM was a crossover feeding trial which included continuous glucose monitoring (CGM) during meals that were controlled and provided by the study.
+Participants visited the study site three times per week to provide blood samples and receive their assigned meals, all while wearing a CGM device.
+When participants consumed a meal at the study center, study staff recorded the start times.
+Here we focus on CGM data collected after the observed meals, with dysregulation of the corresponding glycemic response being known to be associated with adverse cardiovascular outcomes \citep{hershon_importance_2019, garber_postprandial_2012}.